BAWAG: The BAWAG Affair

 Since the Refco scandal in October 2005, which involved bad loans in the amount of 425 million euros, the bank almost defaulted on its obligations and had to be bailed out by the conservative government of Wolfgang Schüssel.
 This has cast doubts about the future of links between the socialist-led unions and the bank.

 The losses came from a series of failed bets using risky derivative investments held in off-balance-sheet vehicles.
 Though the bets go back as far as 1998, they surfaced only in 2006 during U.S. investigations into the bankruptcy of Refco.
 Also, Bawag lent Phillip Bennett, the former chief executive of Refco, hundreds of millions of dollars just before the brokerage filed for bankruptcy protection in October 2005.

 As a result of the losses and subsequent investigations, criminal charges were filed against a number of BAWAG executives.
 Several people were found guilty and convicted.
 Helmut Elsner, former chief executive of Bawag, was found guilty of breach of trust, fraud and false accounting and was sentenced to nine and a half years in prison.
 The judge also ordered him to repay Bawag €6.8 million in pension benefits.

 The defendants also included the Bawag executive Johann Zwettler and the investment banker Wolfgang Flöttl, who was based in the United States.
 Zwettler was given a five-year sentence.
 Flöttl was sentenced to 10 months.
 Six others were given various sentences.

 Sale to Cerberus

-As BAWAG's shareholder was also facing financial trouble, ÖGB decided to sale its entire stake in March 2006.
+As BAWAG's shareholders were also facing financial trouble, ÖGB decided to sell its entire stake in March 2006.
 Cerberus was finally chosen in December 2006, beating competitors Bayerische Landesbank, Allianz and Lone Star Funds, and who bought 90% of BAWAG for €3.2 billion.
 Other shareholders are the Österreichische Post (5%), Generali (2-3%), the Wüstenrot-Gruppe (1%) and Hannes Androsch.